How to Rank In Google Maps

 What I mean by local authority sites is things like your local Chamber Of Commerce, Better Business Bureau, donating to local charities that give you a link on their site, and any professional organizations that the site may be a part of (for example if it is a lawyer you can get a link from the state bar organization and so on.
 Most of these are pretty costly but they hit like a truck and are well worth the investment.

-Step #7 Exact Match Anchors From PBNs and Guest Posts
+How To Rank In Google Maps Step #7 Exact Match Anchors From PBNs and Guest Posts

-PBNs (Private Blog Networks) and guest posts are the most powerful way to rank you site in the organic search listings.
+PBNs (Private Blog Networks) and guest posts are the most powerful way to rank your site in the organic search listings.
 But they also play a big role when you want to rank in Google Maps.

 The key to leveraging PBNs/Guest posts to rank in Google maps is to use exact match anchor texts.
 Continuing our Myrtle Beach SEO example let's take a look at how many exact “Myrtle Beach SEO” Anchors my site has.